The Integer Cuboid Table: The Integer Cuboid Table

 \section{The Integer Cuboid Table}

-The {\it Integer Cuboid Table} is a list of all primitive cuboids found by exhaustive computer search, using the Pythagorean group $\mathnormal{Py(N)}$ and the search condition table \ref{table:search}, for all integers $N$ from 44 to 155,000,000,000.
-The actual table is found as the ancillary file accompanying this article.
+The {\it Integer Cuboid Table} is a list of all primitive cuboids found by exhaustive computer search, using the Pythagorean group $\mathnormal{Py(N)}$ and the search condition table \ref{table:search}, for all integers $N$ from 44 to 200,000,000,000.
+The actual table accompanies this introductory paper as the gzipped archive {\it integer\_cuboid\_table.gz}.